EverSafe Newsletter

 …BUT IT MATTERS IN FINANCIAL DECISION-MAKING

 Many of us don’t worry about whether our ability to manage our money diminishes as we age.
 But in fact, as we enter middle age, our cognitive abilities evolve and undergo transformations.
 Memory, insight, and executive function (planning and organization skills) can all be affected.
-While some skills may remain strong, changes in cognition can influence how we process financial Elderly couple looking at a tabletinformation, assess risks, and make decisions.
+While some skills may remain strong, changes in cognition can influence how we process financial information, assess risks, and make decisions.
 A good deal of research has focused on this subject.
 One study, chronicled in a New York Times piece, analyzed adults’ propensity to make financial mistakes.
 It found that a person’s financial decision-making ability peaks at age 53, or more generally, in their 50s.
 A recent study, published earlier this month, found that older adults, age 60 and up, are more likely to be influenced by “impulsive financial preferences” than their younger counterparts, age 18-36.
 The study looked at the behavior of 76 individuals from the older and younger groups, matched them on gender, educational level, and health, and made sure they were free of dementia.
 They completed a decision-making task in which they were required to make a series of choices about two different options: an impulsive one which resulted in receiving a smaller amount of money immediately; or a more restrained one which meant receiving a larger amount of money after a delay.
 They were also asked to observe outcomes of others who made the same financial decision.
 The results demonstrated that the older participants were more susceptible to social influence and more likely to change their choice – especially after observing another individual consistently select the impulsive option.
 In contrast, younger adults in the sample were more resistant to such influence, tending to stick with their original preference even after seeing someone repeatedly opt for the impulsive option.

 SCAM ALERT